abdelhafidabdou/HeroAdventure/README.md

    #### Indication
    this application don't include database Once we add one we can put/get the card file from the database

-   the map.txt file is in the resources directory
+   the carte.txt file is in the resources directory

    for this case the dimension of the Card is fix [19*19]

+   ####
+   the packeged file is root directory but it contains only the back-end (micro-service)